Backcountry Climbing and Mountaineering

 Backcountry climbers and skiers accessing peaks in the Wilderness area of the park, i.e. areas accessed from the park road or headquarters area: Includes Scott Peak, Mt.
 Brooks, Mt.
 Silverthrone and others.
 All backcountry users in these areas must obtain a permit at the Backcountry Information Center.

 All backcountry users entering Denali National Park and Preserve are required to pay the park entrance fee.
-For visitors flying into the mountains, entrance fees are paid at the Talkeetna Ranger Station or, if necessary, at the respective air taxi offices.
-Valid America the Beautiful Federal Lands Recreation Passes are accepted in lieu of the entrance fee, and are available for purchase at the Talkeetna Ranger Station.
+For visitors flying into the mountains, entrance fees are paid at the ranger station in Talkeetna or, if necessary, at the respective air taxi offices.
+Valid America the Beautiful Federal Lands Recreation Passes are accepted in lieu of the entrance fee, and are available for purchase at the ranger station.

 Leave No Trace

-The Talkeetna Ranger Station offers an extensive climbing library, including binders containing route descriptions and photographs, topographic maps, American Alpine Journals, and hard-to-find books.
+The ranger station offers an extensive climbing library, including binders containing route descriptions and photographs, topographic maps, American Alpine Journals, and hard-to-find books.
 A photocopier is available to the public for copying non-copyrighted material.

-An increasing number of books detailing routes and general climbing areas in the Alaska Range are available for purchase at the Talkeetna Ranger Station through Alaska Geographic.
+An increasing number of books detailing routes and general climbing areas in the Alaska Range are available for purchase at the ranger station through Alaska Geographic.
 Consult the Alaska Geographic mountaineering brochure for available publications and related items.

 While generally intended for climbers attempting Mt.
 McKinley, the booklet Mountaineering in Denali National Park and Preserve offers useful information regarding gear choices, pertinent medical issues, and general tips on climbing in the Alaska Range.